Mark Dindal: Leaving and Returning to Disney (1986–1992)

-Dindal as Director (1991–2000)
+Dindal as director (1991–2000)

 Dindal’s first time in the director’s chair was for a short, 1940s style wartime propaganda segment for the 1991 superhero film, The Rocketeer.
 Working with a crew of 3 other animators, Dindal took inspiration from Disney wartime cartoons like Victory Through Air Power and Frank Capra’s Why We Fight series.

 Dindal's feature-length debut was Cats Don't Dance, which was released in 1997, three years before The Emperor's New Groove was released in 2000.
 In Cats Don't Dance Dindal voiced Max.
 The film won the Annie Award for Best Animated Film and Dindal was nominated for directing.
 The Emperor's New Groove was initially expected to be a Disney musical feature called Kingdom of the Sun.
 However, the idea did not work out, so Dindal, along with Chris Williams and David Reynolds changed the script to a comedy.
 During the six-year production, he started to work on Cats Don't Dance, a Turner Broadcasting (since merged into Warner Bros.) animated musical production.

 Chicken Little (2005)

 Dindal worked on Chicken Little (2005), another Disney production, which needed a large animation team.
 Dindal voiced Morkubine Porcupine and Coach in the film.
-The film was nominated to several Annies, though Dindal was not nominated as a director.
+The film was nominated for several Annies, though Dindal was not nominated as a director.
 During the film's production, DisneyToon Studios produced Kronk's New Groove as a direct-to-video feature.
 As Dindal was working on Chicken Little at the time, he did not have a position on the staff.
 Later, Dindal created the TV series The Emperor's New School (2006–2008).